How to Plan Your Child’s Youth Soccer Season (for 2026–27)

 Preparing for Club Tryouts and Possible Moves

 Youth soccer tryouts are often the most stressful part of the year for families, but much of that stress can be reduced with early preparation and clear expectations.
-In many areas, May and early June are peak tryout months, so winter and early spring are the time to quietly gather information and observe environments.
+Tryout timing varies widely — many clubs hold primary tryouts in spring, but late-summer sessions, makeup tryouts, and high school tryouts run into August and beyond.
+Check directly with your club or school.

 Helpful steps for the coming months: